MISSION

-At Bright Ice Initiative, we aim to preserve glacial ice through respectful, localized, and low-impact strategies that enhance the reflectivity of ice and snow.
+We aim to preserve glacial ice through respectful, low-impact strategies that enhance the reflectivity of ice and snow.

 Read more about our trip to Iceland here.